DavidSouther/software_craftsmanship/03_objects/03_maze/01_python.md

 # Exercises

 *   Make a bigger maze!
 *   Add more items or types of keys?
 *   Provide descriptions of doors.
 *   Make rooms support as many doors as you want to give them.

+## Recipe book

+Write a program that shows a recipe book.
+This recipe book will let users choose a recipe from a list of recipes, and then when the user is reading a recipe, let them change the number of servings.
+When the user changes the number of servings it will update all the measurements as needed.
+A recipe book has a title and many recipes.
+Each recipe has a title, a number of servings in its written instructoins, a list of ingredients, and instructions as a string or list of directions.
+Ingredients in a recipe will need a name, and also some notion of a measurement.

+Measurements will be where a lot of the magic in scaling the number of servings.
+A measurement could be as simple as a single number, which scales up and down based on the desired number of servings.
+A measurement will be some base number, but will also need some notion of whether it's a volume or a